 Anniversary of sadness

-Wednesday will mark 12 years since the 9/11 attacks on the Pentagon and the World Trade Center and the dramatic crash of United 93.
+Monday will mark the 16th anniversary of the 9/11 attacks on the Pentagon and the World Trade Center and the dramatic crash of United 93.

-We are now two wars and thousands of service people’s lives removed from that tragic day.
+We are now several wars and thousands of service people’s lives removed from that tragic day.
 The controversy and the bitterness go on.

 It is strange how countries react to attacks and wars.
 World War II can honestly be said to have unified our country.
 The Vietnam War wreaked a tremendous toll on the country’s psyche and soul — it split us as a people.
 Period.